dat-adi/dat-adi/README.md

 Presently, I'm researching on leveraging emergent sparsity in LLMs with Dr. Burns to optimize inference. \
 I'm reachable via my [LinkedIn][3] or my email: vgadham1 at jhu dot edu.

-For an unnecessarily long list of whatever I did in the past few years, check out the [Accomplishments](Accomplishments) section. \
 Aside from the professional stuff, I love playing multiplayer video games, reading novels/manga and ricing my Arch Linux configuration! :D

 #### Accomplishments